greystate/greystate-blog/src/log/drafts/reading-update/post.md

 In May I read an old favorite of mine - **“Watchers”** by Dean R. Koontz.
 I love this story - it's super suspenseful and hard to put down.
-Which is also why I managed to cram an extra title into May; I had received the screenplay for my favorite movie **“The Prestige”** - written and directed by Christopher Nolan.
-I'll definitely be reading more screenplays of movies I know well.
+Which is also why I managed to cram an extra title into May; I had received the screenplay for my favorite movie **“The Prestige”** - by Christopher Nolan (the screenplay is written by Christopher and Jonathan Nolan).
+I've read the original book by Christopher Priest as well years ago and it's another absolute fave of mine.

+In June I started reading another Dean R. Koontz thriller - **“Midnight”**, but I didn't get to finish it until sometime in July.